 As the gatherers of people's distinct life stories and community histories, the Community Researchers form the backbone of the Voicing and Action Project.
 Drawn from the community of East Cleveland, all of the Community Researchers have been trained in collecting oral and video life narratives with the greatest sensitivity and precision.
 Below, you can find the details on our diverse group of researchers.
 Their names are:

-Lori Urogdy Eiler, Michelle Hill, Leslye Huff, Nancy Nolan Jones, Jeannie Joy, Brandon L. King, Celestine McGlothin, Chaza Musonda, Pamela Owens, LaVora Perry, Jarod Perry-Richardson, Nia Perry-Richardson, Hank Smith, Shelley White, and Earl Williams.
+Lori Urogdy Eiler, Michelle Hill, Leslye Huff, Nancy Nolan Jones, Lady Red Joy, Brandon L. King, Celestine McGlothin, Chaza Musonda, Pamela Owens, LaVora Perry, Jarod Perry-Richardson, Nia Perry-Richardson, Hank Smith, Shelley White, and Earl Williams.

 Voicing and Action Project Director: